frsu01/frsu01/README.md

 ## About Me 🌟

-- 🚀 **Founder and Consultant in Digital Transformation** at Pritxi Solutions: Implemented digital transformation strategies, collaborating directly with clients to customize solutions focused on software implementation (CRM integration and Business Intelligence tools) and agile methodologies (Scrum and Kanban).
+## Developer Roles

 - 💼 **Product Engineer** at Kurios (YC S21): Evaluated, designed, and developed SaaS products, implementing technical documentation and testing tools, including AI models and personalized virtual assistants.
 - 👨‍💻 **Full Stack Software Engineer Jr.** at Kurios (YC S21): Developed and maintained the company's technological infrastructure, improving performance and designing RESTful APIs.

+## Entrepreneurship Roles

+- 🚀 **Founder and Consultant in Digital Transformation** at Pritxi Solutions: Implemented digital transformation strategies, collaborating directly with clients to customize solutions focused on software implementation (CRM integration and Business Intelligence tools) and agile methodologies (Scrum and Kanban).
 - 🌱 **Co-founder and Technology Leader** at Omega Asesoría: Led digital transformation through the development of web infrastructure, increasing student enrollment via user attraction campaigns.

 ## Technical Skills 🛠️